Skip to main content

 2. Independently compute any asset ID using keccak256 and verify it matches the published value

-3. Query historical PriceUpdated events and verify update cadence and price progression
+3. Query historical PriceUpdated events (EVM) or AssetInfoSet events (Sui) and verify update cadence and price progression

 4. Compare prices across chains to verify cross-chain consistency